highcoremc/configuration/README.md

 # Configuration
-Simple configuration abstraction for paper/bungee plugins.
+Simple org.highcore.configuration abstraction for paper/bungee plugins.

 ## How to use it?